-Through your essays, recommendation letters and interview, the school will evaluate your:
+Through your essays, recommendation letters, and interview, the school will evaluate your:

 Experience.
 The GSB admits students with a variety of backgrounds and experiences, from those who have been working in the field for years to those who have just graduated from college.
-Candidates should demonstrate leadership, initiative and excellence in their professional lives as well as personal accomplishments outside of work or school.
+Candidates should demonstrate leadership, initiative, and excellence in their professional lives as well as personal accomplishments outside of work or school.

-Perspective: Classmates learn from each others' unique perspectives.
-Stanford GSB wants applicants who can think critically about complex issues while having a global perspective on challenges facing societies.
+Perspective: Classmates learn from each other's unique perspectives.
+Stanford GSB wants applicants who can think critically about complex issues while having a global perspective on the challenges facing societies.
 They want students who will bring fresh ideas into class discussions -- even if this means taking risks by expressing unpopular opinions freely.